• Skip to primary navigation

 Jump to Recipe

-This Hatch Green Chile Burger is grilled hot and fast and finished with a slice of cheese and a topping of fresh roasted green chile.
+This Hatch Chile Burger is grilled hot and fast and finished with a slice of cheese and a topping of fresh roasted green chile.
 This next level Green Chile Burger recipe is going to be your new favorite burger recipe at your next backyard cookout.

 A Green Chile Cheeseburger on a serving dish